welbornprod/colr/docs/README.txt

 The reset code is appended to all text unless the text is empty.
 This makes it possible to build background colors and styles, but also have separate styles for separate pieces of text.

-``Colr`` objects are callable, and when called as a function will append text (also with optional color kwargs).

 This library may be a little too flexible, and that may change: